aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-change-svg-color/_index.md

 {{% /alert %}}

 ## **Recolor SVG**
-In the following C# example, we show how to recolor SVG image: change color of SVG path element and change background color:
+Let's draw a snowflake!
+The following C# example shows how to draw SVG snowflake and recolor it.
+You can use this approach for any SVG image: change the color of the required SVG element and change the background color:

 ```c#
 using Aspose.Svg;